sf-wdi-24/modules/week-07-rails-continued/day-02/drill/readme.md

 Let's do a quick dive into PostgreSQL to see how they implement trees.
 Maybe this will give you some ideas for the drill tomorrow.

-Oh, and this code you may not recognize syntax but I'm hoping you'll be able to recognize a few things.
+Oh, and in this code you may not recognize syntax but I'm hoping you'll be able to recognize a few things.

 The <a href="https://github.com/postgres/postgres/blob/71fc49dfe1d99bd83cd99c2e7a39f93e07d19310/src/backend/lib/rbtree.c" target="_blank">Red/Black Binary Search Trees of PostgreSQL</a>.